ollef/ollef.github.io/site/posts/query-based-compilers.md

-In this post I will talk a about how this is achieved in [Sixten](https://github.com/ollef/sixten), an experimental functional programming language created to give the programmer more control over memory layout and boxing than traditional languages do.
+In this post I will talk a about how this is achieved in [Sixten](https://github.com/ollef/sixten), an experimental functional programming language created to give the programmer more control over memory layout and boxing than traditional languages do, by building the compiler around a query system.

-The most recent development of Sixten is being done in the [Sixty](https://github.com/ollef/sixty) repository.
-Here's a little video giving a taste of what its language server can do, showing type-based completions:
+The most recent development of Sixten is being done in the [Sixty](https://github.com/ollef/sixty) repository, and is completely query-based.
+Here's a little video giving a taste of what its language server, can do, showing type-based completions:

 <script id="asciicast-V7rsch6mLtFPTrWmlCTAMDzcn" src="https://asciinema.org/a/V7rsch6mLtFPTrWmlCTAMDzcn.js" data-rows="12" async></script>